When choosing the best credit card from the wide array available, it is first useful to consider what a credit card is and how credit cards work.

 - Perks: Collect Tesco Clubcard points, track spending through the mobile app, 3 years of free access to your credit report and score

-- Why we like it: Although it is slightly more stringent on who it will accept, Tesco offers one of the lowest APRs and also offers the added bonus of Tesco Clubcard points and access to your credit report and score
+- Why we like it: Although it is slightly more stringent on who it will accept, Tesco offers the added bonus of Tesco Clubcard points and access to your credit report and score.
+You can read more on the Tesco site here.

 Read about the best options for those with bad credit in our article 'Compare the best credit cards if you have bad credit'